 If you need even more writing ideas, check out these 35 Humor Prompts for Teens & Tweens.

 If you enjoyed these Creative Writing Prompts for Teens and Tweens,

 please share them on Facebook, Twitter, and/or Pinterest.

 Teen Journaling & (Pre-Teens too)

 From a practical perspective, journaling is an easy and flexible way for teens to express themselves in a constructive and productive manner.
-All that is needed is a recording device, the simplest form being a pad of paper and a pencil, for the teenage to start writing about their thoughts, feelings and their environment.
+All that is needed is a recording device, the simplest form being a pad of paper and a pencil, for the teenager to start writing about their thoughts, feelings, and their environment.

 Journaling has another advantage.
 It’s self-starting, meaning all that is needed, aside from a recording device, is the desire to start making a record of whatever purpose the journal is being used for.
 In addition, once the pre-teen gets into the practice of maintaining their journal they will develop the motivation, perhaps even an excitement, to spend a little time keeping it up.
 It will become a time when the teen can invest in themselves.